 Investments by the Treasurer are reported at fair value.
-Investments in the OCIF are marked-to-market on a daily basis.
+Investments in the OCIF - Pooled Funds are marked-to-market on a daily basis.

-Unless otherwise required in a trust agreement or other financing document, assessment districts, Superior Courts, public school and community college districts, including certain bond-related funds, are required by legal provisions to deposit their operating and bond financing funds with the County Treasurer.
-At June 30, 2019, the OCIF includes approximately 61.8% of these involuntary participant deposits.
+Unless otherwise required in a trust agreement or other financing document, Superior Courts, public school and community college districts, including certain bond-related funds, are required by legal provisions to deposit their operating and bond financing funds with the County Treasurer.
+At June 30, 2021, the OCIF - Pooled Funds includes approximately 54.8% of these involuntary participant deposits.
+Involuntary (Education Code Sections 41001 and 41002) and other external pool participant funds (Government Code Section 27001.1) are deemed to be held in trust and such funds shall not be deemed funds or assets of the County and the relationship of the depositing entity and the County shall not be one of creditor-debtor.